Nonprofit Resources

 The Importance of Internal Controls in Reducing Fraud Risk

-Among the fraud cases studied in the Occupational Fraud 2022: Report to the Nations from the Association of Certified Fraud Examiners (ACFE), the top three internal control weaknesses leading to fraud at nonprofits were:
+Among the fraud cases studied in Occupational Fraud 2024: A Report to the Nations from the Association of Certified Fraud Examiners (ACFE), the top three internal control weaknesses leading to fraud at nonprofits were:

 Strong internal controls can both reduce the opportunity for fraud in your organization and help you detect fraud quickly if it does occur.
 We recommend that you start by assessing the following controls at your organization.
 If they’re not already in place, add them.
 If they are in place, review the controls to make sure they’re adequate and working as you intended.